charindu/mvp-employee/README.md

 ## Note

-Input files(csv or txt) is located inside 'mvp-employee-backend/batch/input' directory.
+Input file(csv or txt) is located inside 'mvp-employee-backend/batch/input' directory.
 Input file name should be followed employee.csv or employee.txt